|Lawrence Washington Carter Sr.|

 Feb.
 5, 1864 – During the Civil War, skirmishes were fought on Crooked Creek, in northwestern Ark.; in the vicinity of Cape Girardeau, Mo.; at Clinton, Jackson and Baker's Creek, Miss., as Union Major General William T. Sherman occupied Jackson, Miss., enroute to Meridian, Miss.; and at Aldie and Winchester, Va.

 Feb.
 5, 1865 – The Battle of Hatcher's Run (Dabney’s Mill) began during the Siege of Petersburg, Va.
-The 59th Alabama Infantry Regiment lost a number of men during this battle.
+The 59th Alabama Infantry Regiment, of which Lewis Lavon Peacock was a member, lost a number of men during this battle.
 The battle lasted for three days, and neither sided ended with a significant advantage after producing about 3,000 casualties.

 Feb.
 5, 1886 – Richard Francis Burton was awarded a knighthood (KCMG) by Queen Victoria.

 Feb.
 5, 1886 – The Monroe Journal reported that Mr. Lindsey Downs said “that a large numbers of frogs were frozen in his field on Limestone during the late cold spell.”

 Feb.
 5, 1886 – The Monroe Journal reported that John I. Watson and Ernest Ricou planned to open a new family grocery store in Monroeville, Ala. in a few weeks.